 If you’ve been following the news, you probably know that Xi Jinping, China’s strongman, has strengthened his grip on the country during the latest gathering of the communist party.
 Though most coverage has focused on Xi’s newly exalted status, there has also been some worrying news concerning censorship in China (which in this case includes Hong Kong and Macau).

 Though there are plenty of excellent resources out there right now on the Great Firewall, the Cloudwards.net editorial team has decided to give a condensed overview of the why and what of how all this works.
 We’ll also give you an idea on how to circumvent the Chinese censor.
-If you just want to know if your favorite sites are accessible while there, we also have a handy tool that does just that.

 For those who want to know more, let’s take a dive into the crazy world of censors and communist apparatchiks.
 Leave your sense of normal at the door.

 You’re probably aware that China tightly controls what parts of the Internet its people can access.
 The communist-controlled state does this through the Great Firewall, which is a set of protocols that allows censors to regulate access to whatever they see as fit (or rather, unfit) for public consumption.
 The Great Firewall is properly part of the Golden Shield project, which is the collective name for all the initiatives that aim to censor the Chinese Internet.

 The Great Firewall is as old as China’s Internet, with some form or another existing since the first cable was laid, aside of the censorship of more traditional media that was in place long before.
 We’ll get into the how and why in more detail further down, but in short it prevents people inside China from accessing any sites that the powers that be have deemed unsavory, for whatever reason.